Top 10 Health Benefits of Sit-Stand Desks (Updated 2020)

 Where is the time to exercise?

-Sit-stand desks, stand-up desks, adjustable standing desks, whatever you want to call them, I discovered that using a standing desk benefits your health in so many different ways.
+Sit-stand desks, standing desks, adjustable standing desks, whatever you want to call them, can benefit your health in so many different ways.

 Here are just 10 of them.

 In Australia, lower back pain is the most frequently seen musculoskeletal condition in general practice.
 In 2001 more than 20% of Australians reported they had back pain.

 The 2011 CDC ‘Take A Stand Project’ revealed that after a seven-week period, 50% of standing desk users reported their back pain has been reduced.